I was talking with a man recently who said:

-I asked the Lord what He’d have us share with you considering the economic outlook and He said:
+I asked the Lord what He’d have us share with you considering the economic outlook for 2019 and He said:

 “Tell my children, they’ve got more than they can see (they’ve got resources they don’t even know they have).”

-Just over 30 years ago, when I was Director of Development for a Christian College in eastern North Carolina, I went to see a successful farmer about a donation.
+When I was still in my twenties I served as Director of Development for a Christian College in eastern North Carolina.
+It was my job to find folks who were willing to support the college and I went to see a successful farmer about a donation.

 After giving the farmer my sales pitch about helping others . . . he began to tell me that he had not had a good year financially.
 He claimed that year was even worse than the year before.